Thomas H. Rynning: Arizona Rangers

 After returning from Cuba, Rynning went back to Arizona and continued working as a contractor.
 However, in 1902, his friend and fellow Rough Rider, Alexander Oswald Brodie, was elected governor of Arizona and one of his first appointments was making Rynning the new captain of the Arizona Rangers.
 Rynning was living in Douglas at that time so, after becoming captain, he moved his headquarters there from Bisbee.
 In 1903, Rynning played an important role in helping keep the peace during the Clifton and Morenci riots.
 In 1906, Rynning commanded a large posse of American militia that assisted Colonel Emilio Kosterlitsky in quelling the riot at Cananea, Sonora.
 In June, authorities received a telegram from mine owner William D. Greene reporting that American citizens were being attacked by rioting caused by a strike among the workers at the Cananea Consolidated Copper Company.
 A volunteer force of 275 armed men was quickly organized and Rynning, with five rangers and seventy others armed with rifles, boarded a train at Naco and entered Sonora with orders to suppress the rioting and protect American lives and property.
 Although Governor Rafael Izabal was alerted to the possibility of the escalation of the conflict between the Arizona Rangers and the largely unarmed strikers, the governor simply refused to intervene commenting that the men were "on their own".
-The fighting had long since ended as a truce had been arraigned by the strikers and local officials by the time of Rynning's arrival.
+The fighting had long since ended as a truce had been agreed by the strikers and local officials by the time of Rynning's arrival.
 Placed between the strikers and the office buildings of the Cananea Company, Rynning's men guarded the property during negotiations until asked to leave by Mexican officials several hours later.

 On September 4, 1906, Rynning led Arizona Rangers and immigration officers in a raid on an underground cell of the Partido Liberal Mexicano during a meeting in Douglas.
 Discovering dynamite, pistols and banners, seven members were arrested for violation of the Neutrality Law.
 The group had been gathering weapons and ammunition for a major expedition into Mexico which included capturing custom houses on the border, blowing up railways, cutting telegraph wires and raiding stores for weapons and supplies.
-The Douglas group had also commissioned Javier Huitemea to negotiate with the Yaqui to support them promising the tribe the return of the land which had been taken from them.
+The Douglas group had also commissioned Javier Huitemea to negotiate with the Yaqui to support them, promising the tribe the return of the land which had been taken from them.
 Extensive evidence of correspondence with Saint Louis Junta provided American authorities with evidence of other groups operating in Mowry and Patagonia.